Users who work with Apple's Notes and Reminders apps will certainly be pleased, as iOS 15 and iPadOS 15 include some useful new features.

 notes

 The most important new feature within the Notes app is the Quick Note, which is exclusive to the iPad.
-But Apple has also added some general improvements that make notes much more manageable.
+But Apple has also made some general improvements that make notes much more manageable.
 When you write a note, you can now add hashtags to it to organize it with a word or phrase.
-For example, you could tag notes that are about your work with #Work.
+For example, you could tag notes related to your work with #Work.
 This opens up the wide field of hashtags to you.
 Once you've created a tag, it is added to the "Tags" section in the Notes app overview.
 You can tap on one of the tag names to see all the notes that contain that tag.

 Custom “Smart Folders”